undp/satlomas-back/README.md

 This is the repository for GeoLomas platform backend, which contains the REST API and background jobs.

 ## Requirements

 * Python 3
 * PostgreSQL 9.4+ with PostGIS 2 and Timescale extensions
 * GDAL, Proj, etc.

+## Configuration

+Copy `env.sample` as `.env`, and edit it to suit your needs.
+The following variables are mandatory:

+- `SECRET_KEY`: This is used to provide cryptographic signing, and should be set to a unique, unpredictable string value.
+- `SCIHUB_USER`: SciHub username.
+Needed for downloading Sentinel-1/2 datasets.
+- `SCIHUB_PASS`: SciHub password.
+Needed for downloading Sentinel-1/2 datasets.
+- `MODIS_USER`: USGS username.
+Needed for downloading MODIS datasets.
+- `MODIS_PASS`: USGS password.
+Needed for downloading MODIS datasets.

 ## Development

+### With Docker

+There is a set of Docker images and docker-compose configuration file that manages all services:

+* `api` Django app instance for API and Admin
+* `worker`: RQ worker instance
+* `db`: PostgreSQL instance with TimescaleDB and PostGIS extensions

+You only need to have Docker and Docker Compose installed.

+First step is to run `script/docker-reset.sh` to create database, run migrations and create super user.

+Afterwards, run `docker-compose up`.
+If you want to run everything in the background, use `docker-compose start`, and afterwards `docker-compose stop` to stop everything.

+If you need to reset again, just run `script/docker-reset.sh`.
+To stop everything and delete all volumes and networks run `docker-compose down`.

+### Without Docker

 * Install dependencies